senorGPT/CTF_crackmes.one/Coder_90 - KeyGenMeV3/Coder_90 - KeyGenMeV3 - Solution.md

-#### 11.2.4 Constant transformation
+#### 11.2.4 Constant Transformation

 Which is then all followed by a constant transformation which is *NOT* dependent on the user input `Name` field.
+This final transformation only happens *AFTER* the transformation loop exits.

 ![image-20251207184248706](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251207184248706.png)